-Setting Description Factory Default Apply AeroMag • Use the current configuration: Use the current configuration Generate a new configuration generated by AeroMag.
-This option is only available if configuration AeroMag was already active at least once before the current configuration change.
-If you are activating AeroMag for the first time, this option will not be available.
-Generate a new configuration: Discard current configuration settings and search for an AeroMag AP to get a new set of configuration settings.
+Setting Description Factory Default Apply AeroMag • Use the current configuration: Use the current Generate a new configuration configuration generated by AeroMag.
+This option is only configuration available if AeroMag was already active at least once before the current configuration change.
+If you are activating AeroMag for the first time, this option will not be available. • Generate a new configuration: Discard current configuration settings and search for an AeroMag AP to get a new set of configuration settings.